nwojke/deep_sort/README.md

     --nn_budget=100 \
     --display=True
 ```
+Check `python deep_sort_app.py -h` for an overview of available options.
+There are also scripts in the repository to visualize results, generate videos,
+and evaluate the MOT challenge benchmark.

-## Generating detections.
+## Generating detections

-This respository contains a script to generate features for person
+Beside the main tracking application, this repository contains a script to
-re-identification, suitable to compare the visual appearance of detector
+generate features for person re-identification, suitable to compare the visual
-bounding boxes using cosine similarity.
+appearance of pedestrian bounding boxes using cosine similarity.
 The following example generates these features from standard MOT challenge
 detections.
 Again, we assume resources have been extracted to the repository
-root directory and MOT16 data resides in `./MOT16`:
+root directory and MOT16 data is in `./MOT16`:
 ```
 python generate_detections.npy
     --model=resources/networks/mars-small128.ckpt \
-    --mot_dir=./MOT16/train
+    --mot_dir=./MOT16/train \
     --output_dir=./resources/detections/MOT16_train
 ```
+For each sequence of the MOT16 dataset, the output is stored as separate binary
+file in NumPy native format.
+Each file contains an array of shape `Nx138`,
+where N is the number of detections in the corresponding MOT sequence.
+The first 10 columns of this array contain the raw MOT detection copied over
+from the input file.
+The remaining 128 columns store the appearance descriptor.

 ## Highlevel overview of source files